hanabi/hanabi.github.io/Reference.md

 ### The Baton Discard

 * When a *Gentleman's Discard* happens, it transfers a playable card to someone else's hand.
-But players can also transfer unplayable cards that they happen to know the full identity of.
+But players are also allowed to transfer unplayable cards that they happen to know the full identity of.
 We call this a *Baton Discard* to distinguish it from the more-ordinary *Gentleman's Discard*.
 * Just like a *Gentleman's Discard*, a *Baton Discard* promises that the card is exactly on someone else's *Finesse Position*.
 * For example, this would be a *Gentleman's Discard* in a 3-player game:
   * Red 2 is played on the stacks.